UH-Cryptics/uh-cryptics.github.io/index.md

 ### Milestone 5: Deployment
 The goal of Milestone 5 was deploying our website to Digital Ocean with its own domain name.
 Also, we were able to implement a QR code API.

+Milestone 5 was managed using ZEUS Github Project Board M5:

 ![](doc/M5.png)

 ### Milestone 6: